 BackerKit Launch can help anyone reach crowdfunding success.
-Join us for a live walkthrough on Thursday, January 27th to learn how to build and activate your community.
+Watch our livestream about Launch to learn how to build and activate your community.

 Experienced crowdfunding project creators know that one of the keys to having a successful project is to bring your own crowd when you launch.
 This means that you need to have a group of people that already want to back your project that you can email right when the campaign starts.
 One of the most effective ways to get email sign-ups before your Kickstarter or Indiegogo campaign launches is with a product landing page.